 Fiordland is New Zealand’s ‘walking capital’.
 Now everyone pretty much knows about the famous “tracks”.
 You’re bound to have heard of the Milford or Routeburn tracks, but there are a number of less known walking tracks in the Fiordland National Park.
-These shorter walks are just as scenic beautiful as big ones.
+These shorter walks are just as scenic beautiful as the multi day hikes.

 Lesser known Day Walks Fiordland National Park